riga/CMSSW-DNN/README.md

 - Main repository & issues: [gitlab.cern.ch/mrieger/CMSSW-DNN](https://gitlab.cern.ch/mrieger/CMSSW-DNN)
 - Code mirror: [github.com/riga/CMSSW-DNN](https://github.com/riga/CMSSW-DNN)

-This project provides a simple yet fast interface to [TensorFlow](https://www.tensorflow.org) graphs and tensors which lets you evaluate trained models right within CMSSW.
+This project provides a simple yet fast interface to [TensorFlow](https://www.tensorflow.org) and lets you evaluate trained models right within CMSSW.
 It **does not depend** on a converter library or custom NN implementation.
 By using TensorFlow's C API (available via `/cvmfs`), you can essentially load and evaluate every model that was previously saved in both C **or** Python.

 This interface requires CMSSW 9.3.X or greater.
 For lower versions see the [80X branch](/../tree/80X).